Navy Cross: Description

 The medal is a modified cross pattée one and a half inches wide.
 The ends of its arms are rounded whereas a conventional cross patée has arms that are straight on the end.
 There are four laurel leaves with berries in each of the re-entrant arms of the cross.
 In the center of the cross, a sailing vessel is depicted on waves, sailing to the viewer's left.
-The vessel is a symbolic caravel of the type used between 1480 and 1500.
-Fraser selected the caravel because it was a symbol often used by the Naval Academy and because it represented both naval service and the tradition of the sea.
-The laurel leaves with berries refer to achievement.